rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 Jud's first remote system came online May 1, 1981, being the second oldest in Toronto (with Steve Punter's PSI/Wordpro BBS coming online April 15 1981, as noted further up in this file).
 His first system had one hard disk and a 1200 baud modem, both of which were unheard of for the time.
 There were initially 50 users (including myself) and that number had increased to 500 within a few months.
 In March 1982 they wanted to add a second computer using a Corvus Multiplexer but that didn't work so they  spent the money on a second hard disk which made Mississauga RCP/M even more popular.
 At that time Mississauga RCP/M was hosted in their home and with the computers beside their bedroom

 It quickly became obvious that they either had to add more systems and start charging or eliminate the systems all together.
-So they opted to go private on February 1st 1983 and start charging membership fees, renamed to "Toronto RCP/M Systems".
+So they opted to go private on February 1st 1983 and start charging membership fees ($25/yr initially), renamed to "Toronto RCP/M Systems".
 There were initially 146 members and by 1989 that number had ballooned to over 7000 (an average growth of some 90% annually, compounded), with the number of phone links growing to 68.

 Out of historical interest, my personal Toronto RCP/M Systems membership fees were: